Dutch units of measurement

 The Dutch units of measurement used today are those of the metric system.
 Before the 19th century, a wide variety of different weights and measures were used by the various Dutch towns and provinces.
 Despite the country's small size, there was a lack of uniformity.
 During the Dutch Golden Age, these weights and measures accompanied the Dutch to the farthest corners of their colonial empire, including South Africa, New Amsterdam and the Dutch East Indies.
 Units of weight included the pond, ons and last.
 There was also an apothecaries' system of weights.
 The mijl and roede were measurements of distance.
 Smaller distances were measured in units based on parts of the body – the el, the voet, the palm and the duim.
 Area was measured by the morgen, hont, roede and voet.
 Units of volume included the okshoofd, aam, anker, stoop, and mingel.
-At the start of the 19th century the Dutch adopted a unified metric system, but it was based on a modified version of the metric system, different from the system used today.
+At the start of the 19th century the Dutch adopted a unified metric system.
+It was based on a modified version of the metric system, different from the system used today.
 In 1869, this was realigned with the international metric system.
-These old units of measurement have disappeared, but they remain a colourful legacy of the Netherlands' maritime and commercial importance and survive today in a number of Dutch sayings and expressions.
+These old units of measurement have disappeared, but they remain a colourful legacy of the Netherlands' maritime and commercial importance.
+The old units of measurement survive today in a number of Dutch sayings and expressions.

 Historical units of measure

 When Charlemagne was crowned Holy Roman Emperor in 800 AD, his empire included most of modern-day Western Europe including the Netherlands and Belgium.
 Charlemagne introduced a standard system of measurement across his domains using names such as "pound" and "foot".
-At the Treaty of Verdun, the empire was divided between Charlemagne's three grandsons and Lothair received the central portion, stretching from the Netherlands in the north to Burgundy and Provence in the south.
+At the Treaty of Verdun, the empire was divided between Charlemagne's three grandsons.
+Lothair received the central portion, stretching from the Netherlands in the north to Burgundy and Provence in the south.

 Further fragmentation followed and with it various parts of the empire modified the units of measures in a manner that suited the local lord.
 By the start of the religious wars, the territories that made up the Netherlands, still part of the Holy Roman Empire, had passed into the lordship of the King of Spain.
-Each territory had its own variant of the original Carolignian units of measure.
-Under the Treaty of Westphalia in 1648, the seven Protestant territories that owed a nominal allegiance to the Prince of Orange ceded from the Holy Roman Empire and established their own confederacy but each kept its own system of measures.
+Each territory had its own variant of the original Carolingian units of measure.
+Under the Treaty of Westphalia in 1648, the seven Protestant territories that owed a nominal allegiance to the Prince of Orange seceded from the Holy Roman Empire and established their own confederacy but each kept its own system of measures.